syncfusion-content/javascript-docs/js/ProgressBar/Getting-Started.md

 ## Create your first ProgressBar in JavaScript

-**Essential JavaScript****ProgressBar** displays a **ProgressBar** within a webpage that allows you to show the progress of an event.
+**Essential JavaScript** **ProgressBar** displays a **ProgressBar** within a webpage that allows you to show the progress of an event.
 Here, you can learn how to customize the progress and color of the **ProgressBar** in a real-time application to indicate the strength of the password, where the progress changes with respect to the change in length of the password.
 This helps you to validate the password is typed.

 The following screenshot shows the **ProgressBar.**

-{% include image.html url="/js/ProgressBar/Getting-Started_images/Getting-Started_img1.png" Caption="Figure 1: ProgressBar"%}
+{% include image.html url="/js/ProgressBar/Getting-Started_images/Getting-Started_img1.png" Caption="ProgressBar"%}

 ### Create a ProgressBar